libp2p/docs/content/concepts/transports/webrtc.md

 ## What is WebRTC?

-[WebRTC (Web Real-Time Communications)](https://webrtc.org/) is a framework for real-time communication and is used to establish browser-to-server and browser-to-browser connections between applications.
+[WebRTC (Web Real-Time Communications)](https://webrtc.org/) is a framework for real-time communication and in libp2p is used to establish browser-to-server and browser-to-browser connections between applications.

 WebRTC was originally designed to make audio, video, and data